 At Wescott, we take pride in not only providing unmatched service to our clients but also our contributions to the financial planning industry.
 Chief among our goals for advancing the industry is fostering an inclusive environment that promotes equality and ensuring that women are well-represented in all roles in the profession.
 To share expertise and promote growth, both internally and externally, Wescott team members are encouraged to hold active membership and leadership roles in professional organizations.

-Two such team members are Lydia Sheckels, Wescott Partner, CIO Emeritus and Senior Financial Advisor, and Susan Green, Wescott Principal, Director of Financial Planning Standards and Senior Financial Advisor, who were appointed to leadership roles with National Association of Personal Financial Advisors (NAPFA) within the past year.
+Two such team members are Lydia Sheckels, Wescott Partner, CIO Emeritus and Senior Financial Advisor, and Susan Green, Wescott Principal, Director of Financial Planning Standards and Senior Financial Advisor, who hold top leadership roles with National Association of Personal Financial Advisors (NAPFA) within the past year.
 NAPFA, the leading association of fee-only fiduciary advisors, supports the development of financial planning professionals who are committed to working in the best interests of the clients they serve.
-Recently, both women sat down to discuss their roles and the importance of blazing a trail for other financial services professionals.
+Both women sat down to discuss their roles and the importance of blazing a trail for other financial services professionals.

 Be a Leader for Others and the Industry